Aqua Planet 63: History

 The aquarium was opened in 1985, occupying 5630 m2 of the three basement levels in the 63 Building (the third basement is an equipment level and not open to the public).
 Its mission was to "be a center of education for those interested in learning more about marine life," and it reproduced ocean habitats from around the world.
-The harbor seal show opened in 1990, and is still showing daily.
+The harbor seal show opened in 1990, and was showing daily.

-In 2016, Seaworld 63 was renovated and re-opened, and named as Aquaplanet 63.
+In 2016, Seaworld 63 was renovated and re-opened, and named as Aqua Planet 63.

+On June 24, 2024, Aqua Planet 63 permanently closed.

 Animals

-Aqua Planet 63 is currently home to 20,000+ animals representing 400+ species, including king penguin, jackass penguin, pirarucu, piranha, Oriental small-clawed otter, harbor seal, sea lion.
+Aqua Planet 63 was home to 20,000+ animals representing 400+ species, including king penguin, jackass penguin, pirarucu, piranha, Oriental small-clawed otter, harbor seal, and sea lion.

 Exhibits

-The aquarium includes 80 tanks, 54 of which are available for public viewing, with the rest being used for breeding rare sea creatures.
+The aquarium included 80 tanks, 54 of which are available for public viewing, with the rest being used for breeding rare sea creatures.